City Council member Andre Dickens wins Atlanta mayor’s race

 The discord within the department has hampered officer retention and hiring efforts, leaving the city with about 350 fewer officers than the department’s authorized force of 2,050.
 Moore and Dickens both vowed to quickly try to hire more officers and work to improve morale within the department.

-But the city’s public safety crisis continues to drive an effort by some residents of Buckhead secede from Atlanta and form an independent Buckhead City, which will pose a major leadership challenge for the incoming mayor.
+But the city’s public safety crisis continues to drive an effort by some residents of the wealthy Buckhead neighborhood secede from Atlanta and form an independent Buckhead City, which will pose a major leadership challenge for the incoming mayor.

-In a statement, the Buckhead City Committee said it is pressing ahead with plans to get Republican-controlled Georgia legislature to authorize a referendum on the matter next November.
+In a statement, the Buckhead City Committee said it is pressing ahead with plans to get the Republican-controlled Georgia legislature to authorize a referendum on the matter next November.

-The leaders of committee, who have already opened a campaigned headquarters, argue that an independent city would provide more effective policing and service-delivery in an area known for its upscale shopping mall, luxury apartment building and some of the city’s grandest mansions.
+The leaders of the committee, who have already opened a campaign headquarters, argue that an independent city would provide more effective policing and service delivery in an area known for its upscale shopping mall, luxury apartment buildings and some of the city’s grandest mansions.

-If residents of Buckhead do vote to leave Atlanta, shifting some of its wealthiest residents into a new city, Atlanta’s government would lose about $100 million in annual tax revenue.
+If Buckhead residents do vote to leave Atlanta, shifting some of its wealthiest residents into a new city, Atlanta’s government would lose about $100 million in annual tax revenue.
 The city school system could lose more than twice that amount each year, according to a recent fiscal impact statement.

 Even if Buckhead remains in Atlanta, the new mayor will have to manage demographic changes that have left some low-income residents feeling as they are being priced out of historically Black neighborhoods.